hamdouni/ncspot/README.md

   <img alt="ncspot search tab" src="images/screenshot.png">
 </div>

+## 🔀 Fork Differences

+This repository contains modifications from the upstream [ncspot](https://github.com/hrkfdn/ncspot) project:

+### Key Changes

+- **Cutting-edge librespot**: Uses the latest `dev` branch from [librespot-org/librespot](https://github.com/librespot-org/librespot) instead of stable releases
+- **Enhanced compatibility**: Code adjustments to work with the latest librespot API changes
+- **Improved credential storage**: Uses the system's state directory instead of cache directory for storing Spotify credentials (more semantically correct)
+- **Latest features**: Access to newest Spotify protocol support and bug fixes before official releases

+### Why This Fork?

+This fork maintains compatibility with the latest Spotify protocol changes by staying at the cutting edge of librespot development.
+While the upstream project uses stable librespot releases, this version provides:
+- Faster access to critical Spotify API updates
+- Latest bug fixes and performance improvements
+- Enhanced protocol compatibility

+> **Note**: This version may be less stable than the upstream project due to using development dependencies.
+Use the official ncspot if you prefer stability over latest features.

 ncspot is an ncurses Spotify client written in Rust using librespot.
 It is heavily inspired by ncurses MPD clients, such as [ncmpc](https://musicpd.org/clients/ncmpc/).
 My motivation was to provide a simple and resource friendly alternative to the official client as well as to support